 Halvergate and Berney Marshes, Norfolk

-Explore the Norfolk Broads National Park, a watery world of marsh and river that sparkles beneath wide-open skies.
+Explore this a watery world of marsh and river that sparkles beneath wide-open skies with a 7.5-mile circular walk through Halvergate and Berney Marshes.

 - 12km/7.5 miles